Community Impact Grants

 Older adults often need assistance with home maintenance and activities of daily living.
 Non-clinical services, such as providing access to healthy food or offering exercise programs, may help in the management of chronic diseases.
 Caregivers, particularly family members, seek support as well as temporary respite from their daily responsibilities.
 Seniors desire companionship and interaction with the broader community, including younger generations.
 Providing these kinds of services at reduced or no cost can help address financial needs.

 Grant proposals for the 2018 period will be accepted beginning June 1, 2017 and must be submitted on or before August 15, 2017, in order to be considered.
-The proposal form and required attachments can be submitted through here.
+The link to the proposal form and required attachments will be posted on June 1, 2017.
 Proposals submitted in any other manner will not be considered.

-End of Year reports for the 2016 grant recipients, due by January 31, 2017, are to be submitted through here.
+End of Year reports for the 2017 grant recipients, due by February 12, 2018, are to be submitted through the online platform.
+More details will be posted at the end of November 2017.

 Organizations receiving a grant of $5,000 or less will receive the entire amount upon the awarding of the grant.
 Grants in excess of that amount will be paid in two installments, the second installment upon receipt of a mid-year progress report.
 All grantees will be expected to complete a final report following the end of 2017; any funds remaining must be repaid to NLCS.